Devioxic/Foxy-Desktop/README.md

 Download the latest release for your platform from the [releases page](https://github.com/Devioxic/Foxy-Desktop/releases).

 ## Roadmap
+- [x] Add a full library search
+- [x] Add support for crossfade and more playback settings
 - [ ] Add support for more themes
-- [ ] Add a full library search
-- [ ] Add support for crossfade and more playback settings
 - [ ] Offline playback support
+- [ ] Discord Rich Presence integration

 ## Bugs?
 Suggestions?
 If you find any bugs or have suggestions for new features, please open an [issue](https://github.com/Devioxic/Foxy-Desktop/issues).